March 31, 2023

 What investment services and advice can you provide me?

-As fiduciaries, we offer to provide investment advisory, financial planning, and related consulting services to individuals and their trusts and estates (“clients,” “you,” or “retail investors”).
+We offer to provide investment advisory, financial planning, and related consulting services to individuals and their trusts and estates (“clients,” or “you”).
 For our investment advisory services, we manage portfolios based on each client’s unique investment objectives, risk tolerance, investment time horizon, withdrawal requirements, and other special circumstances.
 We monitor portfolios periodically and make changes to them as we deem necessary.
 We manage portfolios on a discretionary basis, which means we have the authority to buy and sell investments in your accounts without speaking to you before doing so.
 However, you can place reasonable restrictions on the securities that we buy by notifying us ahead of time, in writing.
-We do not have to limit the type of securities we trade for retail investors to proprietary products or a limited group or type of investment, but we generally construct and manage portfolios consisting primarily of various mutual funds and/or exchange traded funds (“ETFs”), and, to a lesser extent, individual equity (stocks) and debt (bonds) securities.
+We do not have to limit the type of securities we trade for clients to proprietary products or a limited group or type of investment, but we generally construct and manage portfolios consisting primarily of various mutual funds exchange traded funds (“ETFs”), individual equity securities, and to a much lesser extent, fixed income securities (bonds), cash and cash equivalents consistent with the client’s designated investment objectives.
 While we do not impose any mandatory requirements for opening or maintaining investment advisory accounts, we generally seek to work with clients having at least $500,000 in assets designated for our management.
 We also offer financial planning and consulting services on a stand-alone, separate fee basis.
 When we provide those services, we rely upon the information clients provide and do not verify or monitor it before or after we provide the services.
-Our financial planning and consulting services are completed upon the communication of our recommendations or delivery of a written financial plan to the retail investor.
-For more detailed information about our Advisory Business and the Types of Clients we generally service, please see Items 4 and 7, respectively in our Form ADV Part 2A.
+Our financial planning and consulting services are completed upon the communication of our recommendations, delivery of a written financial plan, or termination of the applicable agreement.
+For more detailed information about our Advisory Business and the Types of Clients we generally service, please see Items 4 and 7, respectively in our Part 2A Brochure.

 Given my financial situation, should I choose an investment advisory service?
 Why or why not?